Shamir-Lab/EMP/README.md

 `--n_permutations`: file of the biological network according which the analysis is carried.
 `--n_total_samples`: enrichment score scores set size.
 This set is used to build the empirical distribution.
 `--n_dist_samples`: number of enrichment scores in the empirical distribution.
-`--additional_args`: additional arguments that are relevant to a particular NBMD algorithm
+`--additional_args`: additional arguments that are relevant to a particular AMI algorithm
 `--processes`: comman delimited list of processes that should be carried.  names of processes are the same as its file name, excluding the file extension (.py) e.g "generate_permuted_datasets,generate_permuted_solution"

 Parameters default values are defined at `config/conf.json`